21 Types of Insects in the Amazon Rainforest

 by Rushen! is licensed under CC BY-SA 2.0

 Other types of insects in the Amazon rainforest include the assassin bug.
-It would appear that the assassin bug’s level of inventiveness is without limit.
+It would appear that the assassin bug’s inventiveness level is unlimited.

 These crafty relatives of the shield insect have evolved into extraordinarily swift ambush predators and developed incredible methods for hunting prey.

-They hunt ants by coating themselves with the bodies of ants that they have already killed.
+They hunt ants by coating themselves with the bodies they have already killed.

 Because of this, the assassin insect mimics the ant pheromones, which enables it to get near enough to the fast-moving live ants to attack them.